leegengyu/OverTheWire-Bandit/README.md

 **Bandit Level 9 → Level 10**
 **Key Takeaways**: learn how to search for strings within a file that does not contain only ASCII characters, by using the strings and grep command.
 The password for the next level is stored in the file data.txt in one of the few human-readable strings, beginning with several ‘=’ characters.
-* Note: Running the file data.txt command tells us that the file is a data file, and does not contain only ASCII text.
+* Note: `file data.txt` tells us that the file is a data file, and does not contain only ASCII text.
 Hence, it was mentioned that there are only a few human-readable strings.
-* Command: strings data.txt | grep ===
+* Command: `strings data.txt | grep ===`
 * File: data.txt
 * Password for Level 10: truKLdjsbJ5g7yyJ2X2R0o3a5HQJFuLk

 **Bandit Level 10 → Level 11**
 **Key Takeaways**: learn how to decode base64 encoded data, using the base64 command.
 The password for the next level is stored in the file data.txt, which contains base64 encoded data.
-* Command: base64 -d data.txt
+* Command: `base64 -d data.txt`
 * Note: -d argument indicates decoding of data.
 * File: data.txt
 * Password for Level 11: IFukwKGsFW8MOq3IRFqrxE1hxTNEbUPR